<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=115389302216927&amp;ev=PageView&amp;noscript=1">

 If you are teaching your learners about money laundering regulations, don't be surprised if a version of The Weakest Link designed to reinforce their knowledge of money laundering concepts seems trivial or irrelevant to them.

-In reality, the key to successful gamification of your learning is about identifying the components of a game that are most relevant for your learners (see my previous email for link to a summary).
+In reality, the key to successful gamification of your learning is about identifying the components of a game that are most relevant for your learners.

 Once you have identified appropriate elements, don’t rely on using them within a generic, well-known game.
 Rather, use your creativity and design skills to create a relevant and authentic game-based context and activity.